-The Australian Museum Marine Invertebrate collection contains over 511,000 specimens and lots.
+The Australian Museum Marine Invertebrates collection contains over 511,000 specimens and lots.
 The collection dates from the 1800s and is one of the largest in the Southern Hemisphere, it contains both wet and dry preserved specimens, microscope slides, Scanning Electron Microscope (SEM) preparations, photographic images, books and journals.
 The collection is a base for active (mainly taxonomic) research carried out by scientists in the museum, institutions within Australia and around the world.

-The Australian Museum Marine Invertebrate collection includes over twenty major groups of marine invertebrates with the exception of molluscs (please see the Malacology collection for more information).
+The Australian Museum Marine Invertebrates collection includes over twenty major groups of marine invertebrates with the exception of molluscs (please see the Malacology collection for more information).
 The collection also includes freshwater and terrestrial representatives.
 Taxa represented include, Annelida, Bryozoa, Cnidaria, Ctenophora, Crustacea, Echinodermata, Nematoda, Nemertea, Platyhelminthes, Porifera, Pycnogonida, Tunicata, and various other phyla including protozoans.
 Particular strengths are the number and diversity of samples for the Annelida, Crustacea and Echinodermata.

 The collection includes over 13,000 type specimens (those on which the scientific description of a species is based).
 Material is housed both at the main Sydney CBD museum site and the Castle Hill Discovery Centre, and represents one of the oldest, largest, most diverse and best-studied assemblages of Australasian and Indo-Pacific invertebrate taxa.
 The collection has a focus on material from Australia, particularly New South Wales, but also has strong holdings for most taxa across the Indo-Pacific region as well as important samples from other international locations.